Please note that due to the COVID-19 restrictions, HighlandLIT events are are taking place 'virtually' rather than physically.

-In response to the evolving situation re COVID-19 and in an effort to create a different platform from which to promote the work of HighlandLIT members and supporters from the wider community, Jayne has created a dedicated Vimeo account has been created.
-(This replaces the YouTube account we were using until recently, and includes all the videos previously posted there.)
+In response to the evolving situation re COVID-19 and in an effort to create a different platform from which to promote the work of HighlandLIT members and supporters from the wider community, we created a dedicated Vimeo account.

 You can view the channel here.
 This is an opportunity to post video clips of recordings of work, links to websites and other social media and thereby reach a wider audience.

 If this is something you would like to take advantage of then please email text/info to